A woman shouts during a protest against the recent cases of mob lynching

 Or, is MASUKA – Manav Suraksha Kanoon – the way forward?
 MASUKA is a civil society initiated draft law under the leadership of lawyers and activists such as Sanjay Hegde, Prakash Ambedkar, Tehseen Poonawalla and Shehla Rashid.
 It proposes a law against mob lynching which includes defining the terms of ‘mob’ and ‘lynching, calls for making it a non-bailable offence and life imprisonment for convicts, a time bound judicial enquiry and compensation to families of victim.
 Several public figures such as Swara Bhaskar, Kushbu Sundar and Shashi Tharoor have come out in support of the draft law.

-Editor’s Note: NCRB emailed BOOM on July 19, 2017 (after the story was published) informing that separate data on lynching is not available with them.
-However, NCRB is planning to collect data on lynching.
+Editor’s Note: NCRB emailed BOOM on July 19, 2017 (after the story was published) informing that separate data on lynching is not available with them and that it is planning to collect data on lynching.